 But a tunic.
 I didn’t really want to sew, so I debated using a pillowcase and cutting head and arm holes.
 The only problem was getting that on and off.
 N’s not as small as he used to be so I didn’t think a pillowcase would fit.

 Second idea was a tabard style tunic.
 I just needed a long piece of fabric (brown duly bought), fold it over, cut a head hole, pop it over the head and then tie round the waist with a piece of cord (we don’t do belts in our house).

 It all was going swimmingly until I cut the hole out.
 N refused to try it on, so it ended up being too big.
 I’d need to get the needle and thread out, and probably would need to sew up some of the sides as well to make it easier to wear.

 So I was onto the stand-by idea.
 T-shirts as tunics.
 N is just about still short enough that I can get away with this.

 I bought a cheap men’s t shirt.
 I debated buying the OH’s size then at least it can get used afterwards, but that would have drowned N width-wise, although maybe my brother can squeeze into a small instead.
 Just a round neck t-shirt.

 There’s no need to cut it, no sewing required.
 Just put on, add a belt and the costume is ready.
-They’re all in bare feet anyway, and I’ve given him a long sleeved t-shirt in a similar colour in case he needs an additional layerNeed a nativity costume in 10 minutes?
+They’re all in bare feet anyway, and I gave him a long sleeved t-shirt in a similar colour in case he needed an additional layerNeed a nativity costume in 10 minutes?
 Take 1 adult t-shirt = tunic for a 4-5 year old (and younger) nativity costume.
 Click To Tweet

-It’s brilliant as well – choose different colours for different characters.
+It’s brilliant as well – choose different colours for different nativity play characters.